ibm-cloud-docs/EventStreams/enabling_mirroring.md

 When these options are specified, only topics with the matching prefixes/suffixes will be eligible for mirroring.
 For example, if you have a remove_prefix of `app1-`, and specify a topic selection of `abc.*`, only topics that start with "app1-abc" will be mirrored.

 If neither `add_prefix` nor `add_suffix` options are specified, the default behavior to add the source cluster alias followed by a dot as the prefix is as shown in [Mirroring user controls](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-mirroring#user_controls).
-The JSON parameters need to be specified via the `-p` command line argument.
+The 'ibmcloud resource service-instance-update' command needs to be specified via the '-p' command line argument.

 See the following CLI command example: